Measuring non-exchangeable tail dependence using tail copulas: Numerical experiments

 \subsection{Real data analysis}

-To investigate the financial relationships among countries in stressed economy, we compare the tail dependence measures of the returns of the stock indices DJ, NASDAQ, FTSE, HSI and NIKKEI from 1990-11-26 to 2015-12-30 (sample size is $n=5626$).
-A long period is taken to ensure enough sample size, and thus the resulting measures can be interpreted to quantify degree of average tail dependence over different stress events.
-In the analysis, we particularly focus on the relationships of DJ to other indices to compare international relationships of the above four countries to US.
-To this end, we first filter the marginal return series by GARCH(1,1) model with skew $t$ white noise.
-The residuals are then transformed by rank to obtain pseudo samples from the underlying copula.
+To investigate financial interconnectedness between different countries in times of a stressed economy, we compare the proposed TCMs for the returns of the stock indices DJ, NASDAQ, FTSE, HSI and NIKKEI from 1987-01-05 to 2015-12-30.
+We particularly focus on the relationship of the DJ to the other indices to compare the corresponding domestic and international relationships within and to the US market, respectively.
+To this end, a rolling window analysis is conducted on which, for each year from 1989 to 2013, the last and next two years of data are included in the window, resulting in 5 year windows with sample size $n\approx 250 \,\times\, 5 = 1250$ each.
+For each window, we filter the marginal return series by GARCH(1,1) models with skew $t$ innovations.
+The residuals are then rank-transformed to obtain the pseudo--observations of the underlying copula.
+Based on the pseudo--observations, we conduct the same analysis as in Section~\ref{subsec:simulation:study}, where $L=100$ and the threshold $k$ is chosen to be $0.2$ times the sample size following~\citet[Section~5]{bormann2020detecting}.
+The results are summarized in Figure~\ref{fig:LambdaF:TS}.